jvdsande/nanoslices/packages/core/README.md

 You can configure your store through the second argument of `createStore`.
 Just as the argument itself, all fields of the configuration object are optional.

-By default, only one option is available:
+By default, two options are available:

-- `context: any`: variable that will be passed to all slice functions (`computed`, `actions` and `initialize`).
+- `context`: optional variable that will be passed to the slice extension methods.
   Use it to inject some shared context across your slices, such as API services or configuration.
+  The context will be wrapped in a nanostores atom, and can be updated reactively later on after the store creation.
+- `snapshot`: optional snapshot applied to the state upon initialization.
+The snapshot is a deep partial representation of the state, and updates all the atoms accordingly with the new value.
+Can be used to fill in some initial state at store creation rather than slice creation.

 More options can be added through [plugins](#plugins).

 ## Slice methods

-The object returned by `createSlice` will give you access to several methods to extend your slice.
-Note that methods can only be called in a certain order, explained below.
-Each method returns the extended slice, and can therefore be called as a chain.
+When calling `createSlice`, you get an empty slice that can be extended by calling one of the several methods available on the slice.
+Each method returns an extended slice, and can therefore be called as a chain.

+Each slice method takes a function as first and only parameter, which receives an `options` object and returns a set of fields definition to add to the slice.

+The default `options` object contains three properties: `options.slice` contains the current slice as built up to that point, `options.store` contains a reference to the complete store, and `options.context` exposes the store's context as a readable nanostore.
+Additional fields are present on the `options` object of specific methods.

 Here are the methods available:

-- `context<C>()`: **TypeScript-only helper**.
-Returns the slice as is, but injects `C` as the type of the `context` option passed to other methods.
-Cannot be called after `computed` or `actions`.
-- `slices<S>(slices: S)`: **TypeScript-only helper**.
-Takes a map of slices, to type the `slices` option passed to other methods.
-  The map of slices must correspond to slices you actually give to your store.
-See [Advanced usage](#advanced-usage) below.
-  Cannot be called after `computed` or `actions`.
-- `computed<C>((slice, options) => C)`: Receives the current slice state as defined by `createSlice` and previous `computed` calls, and an `options` object.
-  Returns a map of computed properties using the `computed` nanostores store.
-  Through `options.slices`, it is possible to access atoms from other slices and compute them.
-  Through `options.context`, it can access the shared store context.
-  Cannot be called after `actions`, but can be chained to compose computed together.
-- `actions<A>((slice, options) => A)`: Receives the current slice state as defined by `createSlice` and potentially `computed`, and an `options` object.
-  Returns a map of actions that can modify the state.
-Through `options.slices`, it can compose actions from other slices or read other slices' state, and through `options.context` it can access the shared store context.
-  Can be chained multiple times to compose actions together.
+- `define((options) => extension)`: The most versatile method to extend a slice.
+The `options` object is extended with a `define` property that contains three helper functions: `computed` to create computed nanostores, `action` to create traceable action functions, and `nested` to add a complete slice as a sub-field of another slice.
+  - `define.computed` takes two parameters.
+    The first one is a `listen` function that should return an array of nanostores to listen to.
+    The second one is a `get` function that receives the latest values of the listened stores, and should return a new computed value.
+  - `define.action` takes a single parameter, which is a function.
+The function will be traced internally, and extensions can subscribe to action calls, for instance to create test helpers or connections to debug tools.
+  - `define.nested` takes a single parameter that can either be a slice, or a function returning a slice.
+In the case of a function, an empty slice is received as parameter and can be used as basis for constructing the nested slice.

+  The `define` method should return an object, in which each field should be either a nanostore, or the result of one of the `define` helpers.
+  It's also possible to directly nest objects of the same form.
+- `state((options) => state)`: A shorthand method to add state fields to the slice.
+Contrary to `define`, it does not receive any additional options, and can only return nanostores, not computed, actions or nested slices.
+- `computed((options) => computed)`: A shorthand method to add computed fields to the slice.
+Contrary to `define`, it does not receive all three helpers, but instead directly receive the `computed` helper as part of its options.
+It can only return computed fields.
+- `actions((options) => actions)`: A shortand method to add actions to the slice.
+Contrary to `define`, it does not receive any additional options, and can only return actions.
+You can directly return an object of functions from the `actions` method, and all functions will be internally wrapped as traceable actions.
+- `nested((options) => nested)`: A shorthand method to add nested fields to the slice.
+Contrary to `define`, it does not receive any additional options, and can only return nested slices.
+Nested slices can also be a function, in which case it will be called with an empty slice as first parameter, that can be used to build the nested slice.
-- `initialize((slice, options) => T)`: Receives the current slice and the standard `options`, and is called if `Store.initialize` is called.
+- `initialize((options) => void)`: Receives the standard `options`, and is called if `Store.initialize` is called.
   The callback can be used to initialize the slice with asynchronous data in a controlled manner.
-After `initialize`, the slice is considered final, it is not possible to call `actions` or `computed` anymore.

 ## Store methods